The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 It's remarkable how many serial killers actually torture animals.

-One of the clues we look for.
+It's one of the clues you look for.

 When your friends found out that your father was a murderer, how did their behavior towards you change?